Chino3xp/SQL-Project/README.md

 Countries with the highest infection rate compared to the population was checked and it showed Cryprus as the highest infection rate compared to the population and
 Faeroe islands comes in second.

-Countries with the highest death count per population showed the United States as top countrie with the highest death count per population.
+Countries with the highest death count per population showed the United States as top country with the highest death count per population.

 Using Joins, the Total population vs vaccinations was querried from the two tables Covid_deaths and Covid_vaccinations.